Obert Logan

-Early years
+Early life

 Logan attended Gonzales High School, where he competed in football, basketball, baseball and track.
 Originally recruited to Trinity University as a defensive back, his coaches persuaded him to play both ways.
 Logan was a four-year starter, playing defensive back, flanker and halfback.
 In his first two seasons, he led the team in rushing and in his last two years he led them in receiving.

 As a senior, Logan set a school and Southland Conference record with 11 receiving touchdowns.
 He set a school mark with an 81-yard run against Southwest Texas State College.
 Logan set a school record with a 79-yard reception against McMurry University.
 He also set school marks with 23 kickoff returns for 465 yards.
 Logan finished his college career with 33 kickoff returns (school record) for 690 kickoff return yards (school record).

 Logan received honorable-mention Little All-American honors as a senior, was a three-time member of the All-Texas team and a three-time All-Southland Conference selection.
 He also practiced basketball, baseball and track.

 In 1999, Logan was inducted into the Trinity University Hall of Fame.